SujalChoudhari/CodaWiki/07-BuiltIn-Functions.md

 ```

 ## `sleep(sec)`
-In the realm of time manipulation, `sleep(...)` holds the key to pauses.
+In the realm of time manipulation, `sleep(...)` holds the key to pause.
 This function takes a single parameter – the duration in seconds and beckons your program to await the passage of time.

 ```js
 sleep(20)
 ```

 ## `parseInt(string)`, `parseFloat(string)`, `parseDouble(string)`, `parseByte(string)`, `parseBool(string)`
 The family of parsing functions are your navigators through string-to-number and string-to-boolean conversions.
-Each function accepts a single parameter – the string to be converted – and returns its numerical or boolean equivalent.
+Each function accepts a single parameter – the 'string' to be converted – and return its numerical or boolean equivalent.
+As in parseInt(string)- convert string to int
+parseFloat() - convert string to float
+parseDouble()- convert string to double
+parseByte()- convert string to bytes
+parseBool()- convert string to bool

 ```js
 let num = parseInt("20")